Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

-We provide the analysis of the restart procedure described above here.
+\paragraph{Analysis of the Restart Procedure for $m_{max}$} We provide the analysis of the restart procedure described above here.
 This analysis will be crucial in our analysis of our main algorithm provided in~\cref{sec:analysis-max}.
 In the following analysis, we assume that $m = m_{max}$.

+\begin{observation} Throughout the execution of~\cref{alg:clean vertices}, a vertex $u$ in $G'$ moves from $V_H$ to $V_L$ if and only if its degree $\deg(u)$ is smaller than $S^{2/3}$. \end{observation}